amgauna/amgauna/README.md

 🪟 I've graduated as a data processing technologist since 2003.
 I've graduated as a computer programmer since 1997 and my first website with own domain is from 1998.
 I've graduated in administration techniques since 1983.
 I studied in the city of Rio de Janeiro, RJ, Brazil. </p>

 <p align="justify">
-👩🏻‍🎓 I am studying the technologies & innovations that were born in the 21st century!
+👩🏻‍🎓 I'm currently studying the technologies & innovations that were born in the 21st century!
 I studied in 1997: programming logic, algorithm, programing languages, etc. I am currently remembering what I studied years ago, reading books, handouts and tutorials. </p>

 💕 I love my 👧🏻🐶😺, and I like 🖥️💻📺🎦🎸🍔🍕🌭🍰.